MaxBartlett/STA199-Final-Project/project/project.md

 #### Sexual Activity Groupings

-We can split students into four groups based on whether or not they were sexually active in high school and whether or not they were sexually active in college: Abstinent, Sexually active since college, Abstinent in college, and Sexually active.
+We can split students into four groups based on whether or not they were sexually active in high school and whether or not they were sexually active in college: Abstinent since high school, Abstinent since college, Sexually active since high school, and Sexually active since college.

     ## # A tibble: 3 x 2
     ##   partner_group                         n